castleproject/Windsor/docs/aspnetwebapi-facility.md

 ### Self Hosted

-Here you will not need anything radically different from the webhosting scenario.
+Here you will not need anything radically different from the web hosting scenario.
 You will however need to apply the `UsingSelfHosting` method to your facility on startup.

 Here is a rather comprehensive example of how you could achieve this using OWIN.
 The same is also possible with vanilla